epsi-rns/circleci-hugo/README.md

-# Hugo Materialize Test Drive on CircleCIU
+# Hugo Materialize Test Drive on CircleCI

 An example of Hugo site using Materialize for personal learning purpose.